Need Help Choosing?

 One of the upsides of Vend’s success and recent funding has been their ability to expand their support offering.
-When we last looked at Vend nearly a year ago, Vend had no phone support whatsoever.
+When we last looked at Vend over a year ago, Vend had no phone support whatsoever.
 It was either email or community forums.
-And while many users had good things to say about Vend’s technical support, even back then–and while the software itself is so easy to use that general questions will be minimal–email communciation is too asynchronous to be an acceptable frontline defense against unforeseen troubles.
+And while many users had good things to say about Vend’s technical support, even back then–and while the software itself is so easy to use that general questions will be minimal–email communication is too asynchronous to be an acceptable frontline defense against unforeseen troubles.
 Thankfully, this is no longer the case.
-As I noted above in the Pricing section, Vend offers yearly contracts for Premium support on the three top level plans, with technical help just a phone call away 20 hours a day, six days a week.
+As I noted above in the Pricing section, Vend offers yearly contracts for Premium support on the paid plans, with technical help just a phone call away 20 hours a day, six days a week.

 Vend also has a YouTube channel with over 60 videos, including promotional bits (like the one I detailed at the beginning of this review), tutorials, quick tips, and long form webinars.
 They also maintain active Facebook and LinkedIn, and Twitter accounts.
 Finally, Vend has created its own website called We Love POS as a place for people to share their POS horror stories on the web, as well as to insert funny anecdotes, pictures, and videos related to POS.
 Anybody interested in sharing their POS story on the We Love POS site, whether they’re a current Vend customer or not, receives a free month of Vend.

 Vend’s simplicity is a selling point, for sure, but it does come at a certain cost.
 Some features, already standard in many of its competitors, are lacking here: